Chart Color Schemes

 Health outcomes in Winter Valley are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Winter Valley's health indicators show below-average outcomes, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Winter Valley's health indicators show below-average outcomes, as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are higher than average for common health conditions across both younger and older age cohorts.

-Private health cover is fairly high at approximately 54% of the total population (~2,949 people), compared to 50.5% across Rest of Vic..
-The most common medical conditions are asthma and mental health issues, affecting 10.8 and 9.8% of residents respectively.
-71.5% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of Vic..
+Private health cover is high at approximately 54% of the total population (around 2,949 people), compared to 50.5% in Regional Vic..
+The most prevalent medical conditions are asthma and mental health issues, affecting 10.8 and 9.8% of residents respectively.
+Conversely, 71.5% of residents report being completely clear of medical ailments, compared to 63.4% across Regional Vic..
 Health outcomes for the under-65 population are better than average.
-The area has 3.9% of residents aged 65 and over (212 people), which is lower than the 23.9% in Rest of Vic..
-National rankings are broadly in line with the general population.
+The area has 4.9% of residents aged 65 and over (267 people), lower than the 23.9% in Regional Vic..
+National rankings align broadly with the general population.

 Frequently Asked Questions - Health